White House State of the Union guests include Tyre Nichols’s parents, Paul Pelosi, Bono

 Ruth Cohen

-Cohen is a Holocaust survivor and a volunteer at the U.S. Holocaust Memorial Museum in Washington, D.C.
+Ruth Cohen is a Holocaust survivor and a volunteer at the U.S. Holocaust Memorial Museum in Washington.
 She and her family were liberated from a concentration camp in 1945 and immigrated to the U.S. a few years later.

 Cohen is a special guest of second gentleman Doug Emhoff, who is Jewish and has made fighting rising U.S. antisemitism a key part of his portfolio.